Canada Company: Mission

-The company surveyed and subdivided the massive Huron Tract, built roads, mills, and schools and advertised lots for sale to buyers in Europe. the town of Goderich was laid out on the shores of Lake Huron to be the centre of the settlement of the Huron Tract.
+The company surveyed and subdivided the massive Huron Tract, built roads, mills, and schools and advertised lots for sale to buyers in Europe.
+The town of Goderich was laid out on the shores of Lake Huron to be the centre of the settlement of the Huron Tract.
 The company then assisted in the migration of new settlers, bringing them to the area by means of a steamboat, which the company also owned, on Lake Ontario.

 John Galt was dismissed and recalled to Great Britain in 1829, for mismanagement, particularly incompetent bookkeeping.
 General mismanagement and corruption within the company, and its close alliance with the Tory elites, known as the Family Compact, were important contributing factors to the Upper Canada Rebellion in 1837.

 In 1833, his colleague William "Tiger" Dunlop took over as Superintendent of the Company and continued Galt's work for a short time before resigning.

 Company structure

-Appointed Secretary of the Canada Company in 1824 John Galt helped to obtain a charter for the company on 19 Aug.
-1826.
+Appointed Secretary of the Canada Company in 1824 John Galt helped to obtain a charter for the company on 19 August 1826.
 On that date, the formal structure of the Canada Company was put into place by the company's Court of Directors.
 John Galt, as secretary, had the first order of business.
 Tabling an abstract of the charter, Galt declared the name to be "The Canada Company" with directors and secretary as served on the Provisional Committee and listed in the charter.

 At the first meeting of the board, it was declared that four directors would rotate off the Company beginning in 1829.

 Dissolution

-When the Company sold its land to different purchasers, it reserved the mineral rights to itself.
-In 1919, the Company issued quit claims on such claims, vesting the mineral rights to the Crown.
-As a consequence, the Legislative Assembly of Ontario passed legislation in 1922 and 1923 authorizing the grant of such rights to landholders at a set price.
+The company retained the mineral rights of the land it sold.
+In 1919, it quitclaimed and transferred those rights to the Crown.
+In 1922 and 1923, the Legislative Assembly of Ontario authorized the granting of those rights to landholders at a set price.

 In 1928, a plaque was erected in Huron county, Pioneers of the Huron Tract 1828-1928, commemorating the work of the men who developed the Huron Tract and the families who lived there, starting in 1828.

 By 1938, the Canada Company held just over 20000 acre of unsold land, while the company shares were valued at 10 shillings.
 It had become a land company in the process of liquidation.
 By 1950, only 4207 acre remained in its possession, distributed amongst Lambton County, the United Counties of Leeds and Grenville and Lanark County.

 In 1951, the remaining land was disposed of, and land that was unsold became Pinery Provincial Park.

 The company voted to wind up its affairs on August 12, 1953, and was dissolved on December 18, 1953.